- The 2nd Amendment to the constitution is confusingly written.

 The Most Persuasive Argument for the Right to Keep and Bear Arms

 Something very disappointing is that the crafters of the 2nd Amendment seemed far more interested in allowing the citizens to keep and bear arms for the government’s purposes (to keep slaves in line, to allow the citizens to be called up to defend the country), rather than the right to keep and bear arms for the personal reasons of the citizens.
 There were very obvious other reasons to have the citizens keep and bear arms, and 2nd Amendment does not address them at all.
-Furthermore, these other reasons are nowhere in the intermediate versions of the 2nd Amendment.
+This is something I cover in the article The Complicated and Confusing History of the 2nd Amendment.

 However, I came upon something that was immediately persuasive that US citizens should have the right to keep and bear arms.
 It is simple and unequivocal and is the best evidence I have ever seen.
 It is the following quote related to what are the rights of non-Muslims to keep and bear arms in Muslim lands.